lukaslehner/lukaslehner.github.io/03_teaching.markdown

 ![tutors](../assets/tutors.jpg)

-*Training workshop for team of tutors, summer 2022.*
+*Training workshop for my team of tutors in summer 2022.*